 Musical.ly Strikes the Right Chord — To the Tune of 40M MAU

 Written by Libby Leffler, HBS ’17.
-This post was originally published on the Digital Initiative’s public blogging platform, Open Knowledge.
+This post was originally published on the Digital Initiative’s classroom blogging platform.

 musica.ly was one of the hottest apps of 2015 and 2016?—?and hasn’t left the App Store Top 40 ever since.
 Are its 15-second videos a one-hit wonder, or are they here to stay?

 In 2016, Twitter killed Vine just as standout live streaming app, Meerkat, was declared officially finished.
 Despite the deaths of these once-hot digital companies (R.I.P.
 Vessel), short-form clip creation is very much alive at musical.ly, the world’s “largest creative platform” and “instant lip sync” app turned social network.
 Shanghai-based musical.ly debuted in the App Store in 2014 and has been winning ever since.
 Today, with over 133 million registered users and 40 million MAU ?—?and an estimated $500 million valuation ?—?musical.ly is changing the way teens communicate with one another (roughly half of teens and preteens in the U.S. use the app ), while sending shock waves through the music industry.

 musical.ly’s momentum shows no signs of slowing as it creates value by giving users a suite of simple creative tools, sticky feedback mechanisms, and a powerful network for distribution.
 The app also creates value for music labels by offering coveted access to a large and targeted cohort of young people (64 percent of U.S. users are 13–24) .